philemon33/bluemix-vertx-groovy-buildpack/README.md

 This is a buildpack for [Vert.x](http://vertx.io/) apps, used to deploy vert.x apps in IBM Bluemix.
 An example app can be found [here](https://github.com/mthenw/vertx-sample).

-Currently it uses following versions:
+Currently it uses the following versions:

 * JDK **1.7**
 * Vert.x **2.1.4**